CCS-Lab/project_model_based_fmri/README.md

                                        |-loss_association-test_z_FDR_0.01.nii.gz
 ```

-Computational modeling is done by wrapping up [hBayesDM](https://github.com/CCS-Lab/hBayesDM/tree/develop/Python) model.
+Computational modeling is done by wrapping up [hBayesDM](https://github.com/CCS-Lab/hBayesDM/tree/develop/Python) package by Ahn et al. (2017)[1].
 Please refer its [documentation](https://hbayesdm.readthedocs.io/en/v1.0.1/models.html) to check the available models.
 If the model you are looking for is not in the list, then you can still conduct the analysis with your precalculated latent process.
 In this case, please follow *Scenario 2* in the example code.

 ## Flow